captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 Fate moves on relentless.
-Men cannot hide.
+We cannot hide.

 ---

 Not Wealth nor War Nor castle Walls Can escape its power.
-The son of Dryas, quick to anger, Raged against the god, Scorned his power.

----

-Dionysus locked him deep Within a tomb of rock.
-And when his madness slowly dripped away, He knew that he had mocked the majesty Which now had buried him.

----

-For he had tried to stop the ecstasy And the fire divine, Stop the haunting music of the hills.
 There is a place where black rocks divide the sea.

 ---

 Salmydessus.
-There the savage god of war Watched the blood wounds dealt to infant eyes, Watched the mistress blind her lover’s sons, Plunging the bloody shuttle, gouging deep Those eyes that never would look on vengeance.
+There the savage god of war Watched the blood wounds dealt to infant eyes, Watched the mistress blind her lover’s sons,

+---

+Plunging the bloody shuttle, gouging deep Those eyes that never would look on vengeance.

 ---